top of page

 How do you want to show up?

 About the Tourism CoLab - The Tourism CoLab is dedicated to redesigning tourism for a regenerative future.
 We're on a mission flip tourism and visitor economies from being extractive to delivering net benefits to nature and local communities.
 To achieve our mission, we are courageous, unconventional, creative, and community-focused.
-In 2024 we will be launching our Community of Practice.
-Sign up if you would like to be notified of our CoP launch plans.
+In 2024 we launched our Communiversity, a community of practice that blends learning, practice and reflection where you can engage with a global community interested in thinking outside the box about the change ahead

 Recent Posts